 Thairath Online

-Secret Recipe for Hat Yai Fried Chicken: Crispy Skin, Juicy Meat, Plus Fried Shallot Tips for Eating or Selling
+Secret Recipe for Hat Yai Fried Chicken: Crispy Skin, Juicy Meat, and Fried Shallot Tips for Success at Home or for Business

 Food14 Dec 2025 13:20 GMT+7

-Secret Recipe for Hat Yai Fried Chicken: Crispy Skin, Juicy Meat, Plus Fried Shallot Tips for Eating or Selling
+Secret Recipe for Hat Yai Fried Chicken: Crispy Skin, Juicy Meat, and Fried Shallot Tips for Success at Home or for Business

-When it comes to street food with an aroma that hits your nose from afar and makes you salivate instantly, nothing beats "Hat Yai fried chicken."
-The chicken is tender and juicy, coated in a thin, crispy batter with a perfectly balanced sweet and salty flavor, topped generously with a large heap of fried shallots.
+When it comes to street food with an aroma that hits you from afar—so tempting it makes you salivate instantly—nothing beats “Hat Yai Fried Chicken.”
+The chicken is tender and juicy, coated in a thin, crispy batter with a perfectly balanced sweet and salty flavor, topped generously with a mountain of crispy fried shallots.

 Many think it’s difficult to make, but the secret lies in the “spices” and the “frying technique.”
-Thairath Online reveals the full recipe so you can prepare it for your New Year party or practice making it to start your own shop.
+Thairath Online reveals the full recipe for you to jot down for your New Year’s party or to practice for opening your own shop.

 • 3 to 4 coriander roots